jwdebelius/q2-sidle/docs/source/reconstruction.rst

 Next Steps: Analysis!
 ---------------------

 You now have a reconstructed table, and associated taxonomy.
 Go forth and enjoy your analysis.
-The `QIIME 2 tutorials`_ offer some good options of downstream diversity and statistical analyses that can be done with this data.
+The `QIIME 2 tutorials`_ offer some good options of downstream diversity and statistical analyses, as does the `qiime2 library`_ The `qiime2R`_ package allows easy import of qiime2 Artifacts into R.

 TL;DR Reconstruction
 --------------------